 These questions are justified, and yes, legal project managers can be instrumental in adopting LPM.
 However the mistake many law firms make is that they only hire legal project managers to get the job done.
 While great at what they do, legal project managers and the teams they support need to have the right tools to implement good LPM – you wouldn’t expect a barista to make a great cup of coffee without a proper coffee machine.

-Lawyers need digital platforms that are purpose-built for legal matters so that the benefits of LPM can be enjoyed.
+Lawyers need matter management softwares that are purpose-built for legal matters so that the benefits of LPM can be enjoyed.